vedant-jain03/DBMS/README.md

 # DBA and its function

-DBA is used for specialized software to store and organize data.
+DBA(Database Administration) is used for specialized software to store and organize data.
 The role may include capacity planning, installation, configuration, database design, migration, performance monitoring, security, troubleshooting, as well as backup and data recovery.

 Function of DBA: